hris69/Selfy/README.md

 # Issues, Questions and Bugs

 - For issues and questions feel free to open a [discussion](https://github.com/hris69/Selfy/discussions)
-- For bugs also open a label issue, please describe the bug and I will try my best to fix it.
+- For bugs also open an [issue](https://github.com/hris69/Selfy/issues), please describe the bug and I will try my best to fix it.